sgroel/racktables/README.md

 potential other changes.
 List of changes are below:
    1. Color Scheme.
    2. Rack layout changed from "Front, Interior, and Back" to "Left, Interior, and Right".
-   3. Framework for AutoLogger (more about that later).

 ## How to change color scheme
 For this guide we will be assuming you are starting at the top level of the extracted files from